Research ethics policies and procedures

-- Guidance for research online This document has been prepared by the Research Ethics and Governance Team at the University of Exeter in response to the COVID -19 restrictions on face to face research activity.
-This will be updated as further information becomes available and is subject to change, please ensure you access the latest version (currently v1.2, Oct 2020)
+- These documents have been prepared by the Research Ethics and Governance Team at the University of Exeter in response to the COVID -19 restrictions on face to face research activity.
+This will be updated as further information becomes available and is subject to change, please ensure you access the latest version (currently v1.3, April 2021)

 Participant information and informed consent

 - St. Lukes Laboratories Standard Operating Procedure for Taking Informed Consent

 - Guidelines for checking readability of Participant Information Sheets